 Despite his efforts, the woman died, but when Outway and his wife searched her belongings they found gold coins and jewels, enough to enable them to purchase the house outright.
 The temptation proved too great, so they took the money and sealed the woman's skeleton in the bedchamber.
 Only later did they learn by accident that the woman sealed in their now hidden bedchamber was their own daughter Kate, come to visit her childhood home.

 It was over a century later that the owner of Chambercombe discovered the hidden chamber and Kate Wallace's skeleton.
 Kate's ghost is said to haunt the chamber and her moans are sometimes heard.

 It was a spooky tale, and though I didn't experience anything otherworldly, I couldn't resist a bit of an uncomfortable shiver peering into the Haunted Room.

-Chasmbercombe is an absolute delight; one of the most enjoyable historic houses I've ever visited.
-The house is full of historic furnishings that really bring home the long and rich history of the house and its owners.
+Chambercombe is an absolute delight; one of the most enjoyable historic houses I've ever visited.
+The house is full of historical furnishings that really bring home the long and rich history of the house and its owners.

 Note that although Chambercombe is a member of the Historic Houses Association, HHA members only get free entry on certain days (as I discovered to my cost).

 About Chambercombe Manor

 Address: Chambercombe Lane, Ilfracombe, Devon, England, EX34 9RJ